 There was a procedure available for reporting and providing the necessary notifications to the appropriate regulatory authorities, including WHO, when needed.
+The nonconformities identified were addressed through a CAPA plan.

 8.2.4.
 Internal audits

 The organization had implemented an internal audit program and included conducting internal audits at planned intervals.
 The audit program was planned, taking into consideration the status and importance of the processes and area to be audited, as well as the results of previous audits.
 The audit criteria, scope, interval, and methods were defined and recorded.
 Auditors were selected to ensure objectivity and impartiality of the audit process.
 Auditors did not audit their own work.